freechipsproject/chisel-bootcamp/README.md

 This bootcamp teaches you Chisel, a Berkeley hardware construction DSL written in Scala.
 It teaches you Scala along the way, and it frames the learning of Chisel on the idea of *hardware generators*.

+## What you'll learn

+- Why hardware designs are better expressed as generators, not instances
+- Basics and some advanced features of Scala, a modern programming language
+- Basics and some advanced features of Chisel, a hardware description language embedded in Scala
+- How to write unit tests for Chisel designs

+## Prerequisites

+- familiarity with Verilog, VHDL, or at the very least, hardware design in general
+- programming experience in a modern language, be it in Python, Java, C++, etc.
+- an earnest desire to learn something new

+## Outline

+The bootcamp is divided into modules, which are further subdivided.
+This README serves as *Module 0*, an introduction and motivation to learning the material contained within.
+*Module 1* gives a quick introduction to Scala.
+It teaches you enough to start writing Chisel, but many more Scala concepts are taught along the way.
+Chisel is introduced in *Module 2*, starting with a hardware example and breaking it down.
+The rest of *Module 2* covers combinational and sequential logic, and software and hardware control flow.
+*Module 3* takes advantages of Scala's high-level programming language features to teach writing Chisel hardware generators.
+By the end, you will be able to read and understand most of the [Chisel code base](https://github.com/freechipsproject/chisel3) and [Rocket Chip](https://github.com/freechipsproject/rocket-chip) code.
+It does not yet cover SBT, FIRRTL, Rocket Chip usage, or ChiselDSP.

+## Motivation
+All hardware description languages support writing single instances.
+However, writing instances is tedious.
+Why make the same mistakes writing a slightly modified version of something somebody else has likely already designed?
+Verilog supports limited parameterization, such as bitwidths and generate statements, but this only gets you so far.
+If we can't write a Verilog generator, we need to write a new instance, thus doubling our code size.
+As a better option, we should write one program that generates both hardware instances, which would reduce our code size and make tedious things easier.
+These programs are called generators.

+Ideally, we want our generators to be (1) composable, (2) powerful, and (3) enable fine-grain control over the generated design.
+Error checking is necessary to make sure a composition is legal; without it, debugging is difficult.
+This requires a generator language to understand the semantics of the design (to know what’s legal and what’s not).
+Also, the generator should not be overly verbose!
+We want the generator program to concisely express many different designs, without rewriting it in if statements for each instance.
+Finally, it should be a zero-cost abstraction.
+Hardware design performance is very sensitive to small changes, and because of that, you need to be able to exactly specify the microarchitecture.
+Generators are very different than high-level-synthesis (HLS).

+The benefits of Chisel are in how you use it, not in the language itself.
+If you decide to write instances instead of generators, you will not see any advantages of Chisel over Verilog.
+But, if you take the time to learn how to write generators, then the power of Chisel will become apparent and you will realize you can never go back to writing Verilog.
+Learning to write generators is difficult, but we hope this tutorial will pave the way for you to become a better hardware designer, programmer, and thinker!

 ## Setup Instructions

 Run the instructions below for your particular situation.